meshavl

 • Installing the latest stable firmware

-Once flashed successfully, you typically won’t need to repeat the process unless you’re updating or experimenting with beta releases.
+Once installed successfully, you usually won’t need to repeat the process unless updating or experimenting with new releases.

 Wrong firmware selected